mecid/mecid.github.io/_posts/2020-06-10-swiftui-wishlist-for-wwdc20.md

 ```

 #### Navigation
 As I already said multiple times, *Navigation* in *SwiftUI* is really problematic.
 The main rule behind the *SwiftUI* framework is *"view is a function of some state"*. *SwiftUI* doesn't apply this rule to *Navigation*. *Navigation* in *SwiftUI* looks like uncontrollable magic.
-In my opinion, it also should be a function of a state where the state describes a destination.
+In my opinion, it also should be a function of a state where the state describes a navigation stack.
 Let's take a look at the example.

 ```swift
 enum Destination {